apache/echarts-doc/en/tutorial/data-zoom.md

         type: 'value'
     },
     dataZoom: [
-        {   // This dataZoom component controls X axis by dafault.
+        {   // This dataZoom component controls x-axis by dafault
-            type: 'slider', // This dataZoom component is dataZoom component of slider
+            type: 'slider', // this dataZoom component is dataZoom component of slider
-            start: 10,      // The left is located at 10%.
+            start: 10,      // the left is located at 10%
-            end: 60         // The right is located at 60%.
+            end: 60         // the right is located at 60%
         }
     ],
     series: [
         {
-            type: 'scatter', // This is『scatter chart』
+            type: 'scatter', // this is scatter chart
             itemStyle: {
                 normal: {
                     opacity: 0.8